THE VFA PIONEER HISTORIES PROJECT

 PK: This sort of explains a lot about living always conscious of the three aspects of yourself.
 So, because I had worked at EEOC, not when Thomas was there, I had background knowledge about his leadership, because once there at EEOC, you know lots of people.
 Watching his nomination, I was really upset when I read the articles about his upbringing and what happened to his sister and him.

 His family broke up, he went to live with his grandfather, who had his own independent small business.
 He went to Catholic schools.
 His sister became the caregiver.
 When a family member was very ill, she had to leave her job and go on welfare to take care of a family member.
-When I read what he said about her, I was really angry.
+When I read what he said about her, I was so angry.
 And this was all very private.
 So, when I was asked by a member of a women’s organization, would I be willing to testify against him?
 I said, absolutely because I feel strongly about this.

-I was on a panel with Judy Lichtman and Marcia Greenberg and I testified against him.
+I was on a panel with Judy Lichtman and Marcia Greenberg, and I testified against him.
 I made the argument about the differential treatment between male and female, that’s the opening part of what I talked about.
 And then I went on to talk about his views about abortion and choice for women.
 It caused quite an uproar.
 My husband drove in from George Mason, where he taught, to watch me testify.
 And when I finished, because I was a nervous wreck, when I finished, he came up to me and he said, “You did it.”
 I said, “What did I do?
 What did I do?”

 He said, “You changed the mind of the senator.
 I could see it.
 It was the senator from Alabama.”
 He said, “Because you got him to look at it a different way.”
 I testified during the period when the NAACP was still supporting Thomas.
-One of the things I had not counted on when I gave this testimony was that African-Americans would react really badly to me.
+One of the things I had not counted on when I gave this testimony was that African Americans would react really badly to me.
 Most people didn’t know anything about him except that he was Black.

-My mother who still lived in Norfolk, was ostracized when she went to church that Sunday.
-Shame on me because when you take your own stands, you don’t understand how it’s going to affect those who love you and who care for you, who have to end up taking a hit.
+My mother, who still lived in Norfolk, was ostracized when she went to church that Sunday.
+Shame on me because when you take your own stands, you don’t understand how it’s going to affect those who love you and who care for you, who end up taking a hit.
 And it made a real difference.
 And it’s completely forgotten but recorded because two days later the hearings started with Anita Hill.

 It taught me to manage these three aspects of myself: that I could do it.
 I’m not naturally a joiner, so I think this was easy for me and I am naturally an introvert.
 I didn’t have to be in an organization, and I didn’t have to take positions in women’s organizations.
-I didn’t understand this then, when I started studying the women’s movement in some detail and going back to the 19th century, I understood then that this feeling about being African-American and female, and also who came first in advancement and who should not come first, has a long history.
+I didn’t understand this then, when I started studying the women’s movement in some detail and going back to the 19th century, I understood then that this feeling about being African American and female, and who came first in advancement and who should not come first, has a long history.

-I’m glad I actually didn’t know that history at the time.
+I’m glad I didn’t know that history at the time.
 When I was the deputy director of Civil Rights at HEW, I had to go to a women’s conference in Cambridge.
-This meeting was being picketed by mostly, not entirely, African-American men.
+This meeting was being picketed by mostly, not entirely, African American men.
 And it was the argument that we shouldn’t be dealing with women’s issues now.
 This is the time to deal with racial issues.
 This is like the early 70s and I was so angry because I had to cross that picket line to get into this meeting.
 And I was so angry.

 It’s like all these stories of my life that I had to oppose Black men who were making this argument because their argument was not big enough for me.
 That’s the way I saw it.
-I went into my meeting and I have never forgotten because it confirmed that I was going to have to make my calls for myself in terms of what I believed in and what I cared about.
+I went into my meeting, and I have never forgotten because it confirmed that I was going to have to make my calls for myself in terms of what I believed in and what I cared about.
 The Clarence Thomas issue for some stamped me as a person who didn’t care about race, which is ridiculous because I’m Black and I’m never going to be anything different and going through life I just had a different perspective.

 JW: You said you retired, but you are doing some projects, is that correct?

 PK: That’s correct.
 Having spent all my years in bioethics and working on a lot of issues, I was elected to the National Academy of Medicine.
-I joined pretty early on for women, that was another stronghold of men.
+I joined early on for women, that was another stronghold of men.
 And right now, I’m working on two committees.
-One is a standing committee of all of the academies to take a look and answer questions on the Covid pandemic.
+One is a standing committee of all the academies to take a look and answer questions on the Covid pandemic.
 The pandemic has affected people of color disproportionately in this country.

 I’m also at the forefront, on a committee, to try to design standards for proceeding in a new area of research called research on organoids and chimeras.
-It’s research focused on some diseases of the brain like Parkinson’s and other types of diseases where the thought is that we can take organoids, which are tissues, small cells and learn something if we put them into research with animals.
+Its research focused on some diseases of the brain like Parkinson’s and other types of diseases where the thought is that we can take organoids, which are tissues, small cells and learn something if we put them into research with animals.
 It’s in its beginning stages, it’s very controversial where it is.
 I don’t have any idea how it would come out, but I enjoy working at the National Academy for this reason because I learn so much and I meet so many interesting people.

 JW: Oh, how lovely.
 Well, we certainly appreciate everything you have done for all three aspects of your life as you define yourself.
 Anything you want to add?